philwhiles/frettler/README.md

 ##### Added notes
 With the `chord` mode, Frettler does have _some_ definitions of standard chords with added bass notes.
 Use the optional `-added' argument followed by the added note.

+##### Easy mode
+With the `chord` mode, Frettler may have multiple fingerings for each chord, and will display them one after the other.
+In its database, the most common 'cowboy chords' tend to be the first listed.
+If you only want it to display the first ie easy chord use the optional `-easy' argument.

 #### Progression Subcommand
 When using the `horizontal` or `vertical` subcommands for an instrument to display a scale, you can use the `--chords` option to get Frettler to print out the chords in that scale, but the `progression`